lightleviathan0/lightISA/README.md

-# lightisa
+## lightISA

-## a basic RISC instruction set architecture and its interpreter based on mips, sparc, and risc-v
+a RISC bytecode instruction set with an interpreter written in lua!